Kim Chuan Depot: Design

-The depot is located between Tai Seng station and Bartley station on the Circle line and has 4 reception tracks: 2 tracks clockwise-bound towards Tai Seng station and 2 tracks anticlockwise-bound towards Bartley station.
+The depot is located between Tai Seng station and Bartley station on the Circle Line and has 4 reception tracks: 2 tracks clockwise-bound towards Tai Seng station and 2 tracks anticlockwise-bound towards Bartley station.

 Extension

-On 29 October 2015, LTA announced the extension of Kim Chuan depot in tandem with the Circle line stage 6 extension.
+On 29 October 2015, LTA announced the extension of Kim Chuan depot in tandem with the Circle Line stage 6 extension.
 The extension called for the depot to be expanded underground to almost double its land area and stabling capacity from 70 to 133 trains.
 The integrated depot will also house 550 buses on the plot of land above the underground train depot.

 The Contract 821A for the construction of Kim Chuan Depot extension and its associated facilities was awarded to Woh Hup (Private) Limited at a sum of S$1.21 billion in September 2017.
-Construction began in 2018, with completion in 2025.
+Construction began in 2018, and is scheduled to be completed in 2026.

-The extension will be located along the northern perimeter of the Bartley Road East viaduct, north of the existing depot which is along the southern perimeter of the Bartley Road East viaduct.
+The expanded section is located to the north of the Bartley Road East viaduct, opposite the road from the original site.